Table of Content

 Compare Welcome Bonus And Fees

-Chase has an even more attractive introductory bonus scheme for its Freedom Unlimited Card – additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year)- worth up to $300 cash back.
+Chase has an even more attractive introductory bonus scheme for its Freedom Unlimited Card – Earn a $200 bonus after you spend $500 on purchases in the first 3 months from account opening..

 This is an area where the Amex Everyday and Chase Freedom Unlimited are very similar.
 Neither card has an annual fee, which is a great saving compared to other cards offered Amex or by Chase.
 Both card issuers also offer 0% intro APR.